 - Low calorie per treat

-Blue Buffalo Bits Soft Dog Treats Chicken come in a compact 4 oz bag, making them perfect for walks, park visits, or training classes.
-The soft, bite-sized pieces are suitable for puppies and adult dogs alike.
+Blue Buffalo Bits Soft Chicken Dog Treats come in a compact 4-oz bag, making them perfect for travel, walks, or short training sessions.
+The soft, bite-sized pieces are easy for dogs to chew and for owners to manage on the go.

-- Real chicken as first ingredient for natural flavor
+- Real chicken as first ingredient: Delivers a natural, appealing flavor

 - Compact, travel-friendly bag